Vitamins and Supplements

 You can buy MSM as a dietary supplement.
 However, there is little scientific evidence that it relieves joint pain or has anti-inflammatory benefits.
-One 2006 study by researchers at the Southwest College Research Institute in Tempe, Ariz., found it improved symptoms of pain and physical function in patients with knee osteoarthritis without major adverse event.
+One 2006 study by researchers at the Southwest College Research Institute found it improved symptoms of pain and physical function in patients with knee osteoarthritis without major adverse event.
 More research is needed.

 Things to Keep in Mind About Supplements

 - Tell your doctor before taking any OTC supplements.
 Every substance has a potential to interact with your other medications and treatments.

 - Supplements should never replace medications your doctor has prescribed.

 - The FDA does not regulate the manufacturing of dietary supplements.
 Purity, quality, strength and composition can vary widely among different brands.